What are the Different Types of Medical Associate’s Degrees?

 An associate’s degree in nursing is a less expensive alternative to a four-year bachelor’s degree in nursing, and it emphasizes technical nursing skills rather than nursing theory.
 This two-year program prepares students to become registered nurses (RNs) and work in a technical nursing position.
 Graduates with an associate’s degree in nursing can work as registered nurses right away or use it as a stepping stone toward a bachelor’s degree, which is required for many professional nursing positions.

 An associate’s degree in dental assisting prepares students to work in a dentist’s office, assisting with teeth cleanings, surgeries, and other basic oral care procedures.
 Dental hygiene, oral anatomy, preventative oral care, and patient relations are examples of specific courses.
-Relevant clinical training will be supplemented classroom instruction.
+Relevant clinical training will be supplemented by classroom instruction.
 Students who earn an associate’s degree in dental assisting can work as dental assistants at the entry level.

 Medical associate’s degrees in radiation therapy prepare students to collaborate with oncologists and radiologists and to assist in the delivery of radiation therapy to cancer patients.
 Radiologic patient care, anatomy, radon principles, medical terminology, and technical writing are examples of relevant coursework.
 Graduates with an associate’s degree in radiation therapy can work in hospitals and doctor’s offices with cancer patients.